phkhanhtrinh23/livel_application/README.md

 ### Prerequisites

-At first, you need to check whether your Flutter version is **1.22.6**.
-Then, you should check whether your Dart version is **2.10.5**.
+At first, you need to check whether your Flutter version is **up-to-date**.
+Then, you should check whether your Dart version is **up-to-date** as well.

 * flutter